Serbian Basketball Player of the Year

 The Serbian Basketball Player of the Year award is established in 2015 to recognize the best basketball player of the year from Serbia.
 The winners are men's and women's basketball players who have Serbian citizenship, and whose performances with its basketball club and/or national team throughout the year has reached the highest level of excellence.
 All players with Serbian citizenship, regardless of where they play in the world, qualify for the award.
+The inaugural recipients were Nemanja Bjelica and Ana Dabović.
 The winners are selected by the Basketball Federation of Serbia.